 Got questions?
 Let’s talk: +1-415-295-4707 ext 102

-As a communicator at a purpose-driven organization, a compelling video—especially a micro-documentary featuring a personal narrative—is one of the best tools you have to raise funds, shift the conversation around your movement and advance policy.
+As a communicator at a purpose-driven organization, a compelling video—especially a micro-documentary featuring a personal narrative—is one of the best tools you have to raise funds, shift the conversation around your movement.

 However, producing a compelling video with an engaging story that will inspire action is easier said than done.
 It’s not just a matter of hiring a professional videographer—no matter how good they are.
 That will give you hit-or-miss results, at best.